StephenBlackWasAlreadyTaken/xDrip/battle_of_the_dexes.md

 Overall MARDs:
 * Dexcom: 15.5%
-* DexDrip: **8.7%**
+* xDrip: **8.7%**

 &nbsp;

 Note that Dexcoms actual MARD as calculated in studies is 9% I believe so its quite possible I had a bum sensor here.
-Also note that DexDrip got one extra calibration value on the second day (because it asks for one if it thinks things are off at a time when it thinks the calibration will be the most helpful)
+Also note that xDrip got one extra calibration value on the second day (because it asks for one if it thinks things are off at a time when it thinks the calibration will be the most helpful)

 &nbsp;

-I stopped this first comparison here because once I restart the sensor on my Dexcom, DexDrip winds up with a huge advantage as it already knows the slope from the last few days of calibrations wheras dexcom will be starting from scratch.
+I stopped this first comparison here because once I restart the sensor on my Dexcom, xDrip winds up with a huge advantage as it already knows the slope from the last few days of calibrations wheras dexcom will be starting from scratch.
 I will do more comparisons each time I change sensors!

 &nbsp;

 Want to know more about the project?
-Check it out [HERE](http://stephenblackwasalreadytaken.github.io/DexDrip)
+Check it out [HERE](http://stephenblackwasalreadytaken.github.io/xDrip)

 &nbsp;